 In this skinless salmon recipe, you will learn how to make foolproof creamy grits, how to pan-fry Cajun-style salmon, and how to deglaze the pan with butter for a delicious finishing sauce.
 Think: Cajun shrimp and grits, but the salmon version!

-- Salmon.
 I used fresh salmon.
 If you’re using frozen salmon, make sure to allow it to thaw overnight in the refrigerator or add it to a bag and submerge the bag in room temperature water for about 45 minutes to defrost before using it for this skinless salmon recipe.
-You can buy it skinless or remove the skin yourself.

 Salmon and Grits Tips and Tricks

-How to Prep Salmon for Searing in a Pan
+How I Prep Salmon for Searing in a Pan

 After much debate and recipe testing, I’ve decided to go with skinless salmon for this recipe.
 While you absolutely can consume the skin, flaky skinless salmon is a better match for serving over the creamy grits.